MicrosoftDocs/learn/learn-pr/azure-devops/manage-database-changes-in-azure-pipelines/includes/4-deploy-with-database.md

     Be sure to replace each example value with the App Service instance that corresponds to your environment.

-1. Select **Save** near the top of the page to save your variable to the pipeline.
+1. Select **Save** near the top of the page to save your variables to the pipeline.

     Your variable group resembles this one: